4 Bucket List Train Trips to Take in North America

 Alaska Railroad, GoldStar Service

 The best way to see Alaska is by rail, and this rail line proves it.
 Double-decker dome cars allow passengers to take in sights from multiple locations by stepping onto an outdoor balcony or settling in to a seat on the upper level’s interior space.
 Operating mid-May through mid-September, the railroad travels between Anchorage and Fairbanks, with stops in Wasilla, Talkeetna and the 6-million-acre wild land of Denali National Park.

 Golden Eagle Trans-Siberian Express

 How’s this for epic?
-The world’s longest train journey, a ride on this train spans 6,000 miles, 2 continents and 8 time zones!
+The world’s longest train journey, a ride on this train spans 6,000 miles, two continents and eight time zones!
 Equipped with plush, red-velvet seats, Champagne-topped tables and TVs in individual railcars, it offers a seamless journey between East and West.
 Take a 21-day trip toward Beijing, or enjoy shorter excursions to destinations in Mongolia, Kazakhstan or Russia.

 Hiram Bingham Luxury Train

 Named for the famed explorer who discovered Machu Picchu, this luxury train takes you on a jaw-dropping ride from the city of Cuzco in southeastern Peru northwest to the 15th-century Inca site.
 The journey unfolds via the Urubamba River Valley, with pastoral views of llamas and shepherds just beyond your window.
 Upon arrival at Machu Picchu Lodge, relax over a cup of tea.